Switching to a new smartphone can be exciting, but switching to an entirely different mobile ecosystem? For many people, that’s just plain terrifying.

 Speaking of apps, you’ll have plenty to choose from.
 In terms of pure number of apps, Google’s Play Store outstripped the Apple App Store sometime in 2013 and has continued its growth trajectory as the world’s largest app store ever since.
 Its breadth and depth of options feel almost infinite.

-The typical counterargument here is that it’s about quality, not quantity of apps — and that couldn’t be more true.
+The typical counterargument here is that it’s about quality, not quantity of apps.
 But, with more than 2.5 billion Android devices actively in use and representing an 85-percent market share, very few quality app developers today are leaving Android off their road map.
 Aside from a few proprietary apps, you’ll find that virtually all of your favorite business and entertainment apps are just a download away on your new Galaxy phone.

 3. Office productivity

 You should be able to get to work the moment you power up your smartphone.
 In most cases, that means having quick, easy access to Microsoft Office and Google Workspace (formerly known as G Suite) — apps that most business professionals turn to early and often.